spikespaz/dotfiles/README.md

 There are may modules and packages that some people may find useful to utilize in their own [NixOS] or [Home Manager] environments.

-> Note that the command:
+> [!IMPORTANT]
+> The following command, which most flakes recommend, does not work currently.
 >
 > ```sh
 > nix flake show 'github:spikespaz/dotfiles'
 > ```
 >
-> Currently does not work, because the `formatter` output points to a package
+> This is because the `formatter` output points to a package
 > which uses IFD.
 This means that running the above command on a system that has
 > `allow-import-from-derivation` disabled will result in a failure.
 >
 > Please use the provided `nix eval` commands or browse the repository to
 > explore its features until this is rectified.

+> [!WARNING]
+> All commands assume that you are at the root of the cloned repository,
+> unless specified otherwise.

 ---